MicroEJ/docs/DeviceDeveloperGuide/uiIntroduction.rst

 -  The listener can translate the notification; so, for example, a joystick could generate pointer events.

-For the MicroEJ simulator, the platform is supplied with a set of software widgets that generically support a range of input devices, such as buttons, joysticks and touchscreens, and output devices such as pixelated displays and LEDs.
+For the MicroEJ Simulator, the platform is supplied with a set of software widgets that generically support a range of input devices, such as buttons, joysticks and touchscreens, and output devices such as pixelated displays and LEDs.
 With the help of the Front Panel Designer